Better luck next year, Bristol: Brighton soar back into the second tier

 The Albion had never had a link with the band or the song before and haven’t since.
 And yet for some reason there it was, now forever associated with one of Brighton’s greatest days.

-After the Albion mugged Swindon in the semi finals, McGhee offered to buy his opposite number Andy King a point.
+After the Albion mugged Swindon in the semi finals, McGhee offered to buy his opposite number Andy King a pint.
 There was no such gesture or apology reserved for City manager and former Brighton favourite Danny Wilson.

 “They never hurt us and I cannot remember any critical saves that Ben Roberts had to make,” McGhee said afterwards.